alantygel/ckanext-semantictags/README.rst

 ckanext-semantictags
 ====================

-CKAN SemanticTags plugin gives the possibility for Open Data Portals to atribute semantic tags to their datasets.
+CKAN SemanticTags plugin gives the possibility for Open Data Portals to attribute semantic tags to their datasets.

 What can you do with the SemanticTags plugin?
 -------------------------------------------